Parakeelya balonensis

-Calandrinia balonensis is a succulent plant native to arid and semi-arid regions of Australia.

-The scientific name for the species refers to Jean Louis Calandrini, a 19th-century Genevan professor and botanical author, and the Balonne River in Queensland, where the first specimen was found.
-Common names for C. balonensis include parakeelya, broad-leaf parakeelya, broad-leaved parakeelya and Balonne parakeelya.
-The word “parakeelya” derives from one of the many Aboriginal Australian names for the plant.
-C. balonensis is marketed as a garden plant under the name Calandrinia ‘Mystique’.
+Parakeelya balonensis (synonym Calandrinia balonensis) is a species of succulent plant native to arid and semi-arid regions of Australia.
+Common names for the plant include parakeelya, broad-leaf parakeelya, broad-leaved parakeelya and Balonne parakeelya.
+Parakeelya derives from one of the many Aboriginal Australian names for the plant.
+The scientific name for the species comes from the Balonne River in Queensland, where the first specimen was found.
+Calandrinia, its former genus, is named for Jean Louis Calandrini, a 19th-century Genevan professor and botanical author, P. balonensis is marketed as a garden plant under the name Calandrinia ‘Mystique’.

 Description

-C. balonensis is a succulent annual herb with bright green foliage that grows in a spreading form up to 60 cm across, with erect leafy flower-stems to 30 cm high.
+P. balonensis is a succulent annual herb with bright green foliage that grows in a spreading form up to 60 cm across, with erect leafy flower-stems to 30 cm high.
 The leaves are fleshy, approximately 5 to 20 mm wide and 20 to 100 mm long, with a groove running lengthwise along the middle of the upper surface.
 Although leaves appear almost flat when viewed from above, if the leaf is turned over to display the underside, its succulence is apparent.
 Leaves form a rosette at the base of the plant and extend up the flower-stems.

 There are three to four flowers at the top of each stem or on short leafy branches.
 Flowers are vivid dark pink or purple with five petals 11 to 15 mm long and bright yellow stamens in the center.
 The flowers open during the day and close just before sunset.
 The fruit is a small capsule that contains numerous dark-red seeds.
 The capsule is 5 to 9 mm long and 4 to 7 mm wide, and the seeds are at least 1 mm in diameter.